dhruvgupta-github/Infoverse/README.md

 # Starry_Night
-It a website where people can create various groups which other people can join and have conversations.(similar to whatsapp) This is currently the 1st version
+This is a type of website where people can create various groups which other people can join and have conversations.(similar to whatsapp)
+This is currently the 1st version.Version 2 coming soon ...
 ### Libraries
 1. Django 3.0.3
 2. Python 3.8.3